 Great Ways to Scaffold while Teaching ESL

 Scaffolding is an important teaching technique that ensures the student can meet lesson objectives.
 You can think of a building’s scaffolding as a metaphor.
 While building, scaffolding provides support until the building can stand on its own.
-While teaching, scaffolding supports the student until they can produce the content on their own.
+While teaching, scaffolding supports students until they can produce the content independently.

 You can scaffold up or scaffold down.